MAHALELP/Web-scraping-challenge/README.md

 We'll browse the Mars news site and grab the titles and preview text of articles.
 After that, we'll organize this info into neat dictionaries and lists.
-If you want, we can even save this data in a handy JSON file!

 Part 2: Scrape and Analyze Mars Weather Data

 Here, we're diving into Mars' temperature data.
 We'll use Beautiful Soup to scrape it.